lights0123/printf-compat/README.md

 - [Many C][sigrok-log] [libraries][libusb-log] provide a way to provide a custom log callback.
 With this crate, you can provide a pure Rust option, and do whatever you want with it.
-Log it to the console,
+Log it to the console, store it in a string, or do anything else.
 - If you're writing a Rust-first program for a microcontroller and need to interface with a C library, you might not *have* a libc and have to reimplement it yourself.
 If it uses `printf`, use this crate to easily add